ShlomiShitrit/to-do-api/README.md

-# ✅ to-so-api
+# ✅ to-do-api

-**to-so-api** is a clean and modular task management API built with **ASP.NET Core**.
+**to-do-api** is a clean and modular task management API built with **ASP.NET Core**.
 It supports full **JWT-based authentication**, user registration, and categorized task tracking with categories and subcategories.

 ---